 This was the fourth marriage for King Hussein.
 In 1955, he married Sharifa Dina and after their divorce, he married with British Tony Gardiner (Princess Muna) in May 1961.
 In 1972 Hussein and Muna divorced, and in the same year, he married the Palestinian Alia Toukan, who died in an accident in February 1977.

 King Hussein and Queen Noor have four children: Prince Hamzah (b.1980), Prince Hashim (b.1981), Princess Iman (b.1983) and Princess Raiyah (b.1986).Filed under Jordanian Royals

-Tagged King Hussein, Queen Noor, Wedding Anniversary.
+Tagged King Hussein of Jordan, Queen Noor al-Hussein of Jordan, Wedding Anniversary.